 The Ultimate Guide to Counting Macros for Beginners

-If you’ve ever tried eating “healthier” or jumping on a diet trend, chances are you’ve heard the phrase “counting macros.”
-And like me, you probably wondered—wait, do I really have to track every bite of food just to feel better in my body?
+And like me, you might’ve wondered — Do I really have to track every bite just to feel good in my body?

 The Ultimate Guide to Counting Macros for Beginners

-First, What Even Are Macros?
+🥗 What Exactly Are Macros?

 • Protein = 4 calories per gram